gotbordom/LearningDocker/docker-with-ros/README.txt

 # while the -d flag creates this in "detached mode" it will run in the background
 docker run --name Ros2_Foxy_Docker -dp 90:90 ros2-foxy-tutorial-docker

+# another useful one is:
+# this will clean up the container once it is done doing what it needs to
+docker run -dit --rm <image name>

 # Useful commands:

 docker ps                            # Will lost all containers